Hydrogen sulfide: Removal from water

-For concentrations of hydrogen sulfide less than 2 mg/L aeration is an ideal treatment process.
-Oxygen is added to water and a reaction between oxygen and hydrogen sulfide react to produce odorless sulfate.
+For concentrations of hydrogen sulfide lower than 2 mg/L aeration is an ideal treatment process.
+Atmospheric oxygen is injected into water (air sparging), and oxidizes hydrogen sulfide, producing odorless sulfate.

 Removal from fuel gases

 Hydrogen sulfide is commonly found in raw natural gas and biogas.
 It is typically removed by amine gas treating technologies.
 In such processes, the hydrogen sulfide is first converted to an ammonium salt, whereas the natural gas is unaffected.